Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profile-api-references.md

 public static void getUserAttributes(List<String> keys, AdobeCallback<Map<String, Object>> callback)
 ```

+* _callback_ is invoked after the customer attributes are available.

 #### **Example**

 A retail application wants to get the `itemsAddedToCart` user data when processing checkout.